 10 Guidelines for ASTM F2170 Compliance

 For flooring and concrete professionals, ASTM F2170 provides the standard for using relative humidity (RH) testing when measuring moisture content in concrete slabs.
-Meeting this standard provides the groundwork for limiting moisture-related flooring problems and the many liability and mitigation problems that can result from excess moisture.
+Meeting this standard provides the groundwork for limiting moisture-related flooring problems and the many liabilities and mitigation problems that can result from excess moisture.

 The standard provides precise guidelines for RH testing methods.
-While any professional must understand the exact requirements of standard F2170 (the most recent version), following are 10 guidelines to help ensure that you have met the criteria laid out in ASTM F2170.
+While any professional must understand the exact requirements of standard F2170 (the most recent version), the following are 10 guidelines to help ensure that you have met the criteria laid out in ASTM F2170.
 These requirements for the standard apply regardless of the RH test method being used.

 - Confirm your test method equipment meets specifications.
 ASTM F2170 provides precise dimensions and requirements for accurate RH testing (section 6).
 Each hole must have a liner that isolates the sensor from ambient conditions, and sensors must have NIST-traceable calibration.
 Some calibration restrictions may apply, so read the standard carefully to be sure your test equipment qualifies for the most recent standard.